When the Normans conquered the English in 1066 ....

 Now this doesn't mean that native languages in Central and South Americas died out, but the decimations allowed the colonisers language to dominate.
 However the native populations of the Americas have recovered slowly, with 42 million indigenous people in Latin America, making up nearly 8 percent of the total population.
 Mexico, Guatemala, Peru, and Bolivia have the largest number of these, and in Peru the indigenous population make up around 34 per cent of the countries population.

-These natives still speak in Quechua (aka Runa Simi), the language of the Inca Empire, and in an interesting development, a court in the city of Huaraz, in Northern Peru, has for the first time since the end of the Inca Empire in AD 1533, issued a first oral legal ruling in that language, then the same magistrate followed this up, with a full written and oral ruling in another case.
+These natives still speak in Quechua (aka Runa Simi), the language of the Inca Empire, and in an interesting development, a court in the city of Huaraz, in Northern Peru, has for the first time since the end of the Inca Empire in AD 1533, issued a first oral legal ruling in that language, then the same magistrate followed this up, with a full written and oral ruling in the language in another case.
 The magistrate, Oswaldo Ener Granados Guerrero, issued the written ruling in a dispute between two native speakers of Áncash Quechua, a dialect still spoken in the Andes Mountains region.

 There are an estimated 10 million people from Ecuador in the north, to Argentina in the south, who still speak dialects of the Inca language.
 Sadly its still largely a spoken rather than written language, so the Inca written language is essentially dead, except for native religious practices.